petabyt/camlib/README.md

 - Data parsing, packet building, and packet sending/recieving is all done in a single buffer
 - Core library will perform no memory allocation
 - No platform specific code at the core
-- Modular design - make it easy to pick and pull out parts
+- Modular design - easy to pick and pull out parts
 - No macros, unless it's for debugging - everything is a function that can be accessed from other languages

 ## Checklist